-“Because everyone just lovessss high school.”
-Avery said.
+“Because everyone just lovessss high school,” Avery said.
 Half smiling, she looked back toward the man hesitating by the stairs.
 He’d walked with Leela only a moment ago but now waited cautiously in the distance.
 He wore a parka from his neck to his knees that managed to block out any details of his person.
 The weather wasn’t cold enough to warrant it.
 The odd scene irking her, Avery found herself staring.

 “Who’s your friend?”
 Avery asked while glancing back toward the Leela.

 “Okay, stop distracting me and tell me how your summer was.
-I’m still jealous you got out of Alaska.”
-Leela changed the topic.
+I’m still jealous you got out of Alaska,” Leela changed the topic.

 “Yea, staying at my brother’s was pretty awesome.”
-She didn’t want to sound like she was bragging but it had to come out that way.
+She didn’t want to sound like she was bragging, but it had to come out that way.
 Everything that busy urbanized California was, their small section in the woods of Alaska wasn’t.
 She then filled Leela in, adding a few things about the surfing, heat, and traffic as they worked their way back up the stairs and through the heart of campus.

 They finally reached their destination, a circular brick courtyard in the middle of the school, and the distractions came quickly.
 Today the courtyard was home to an array of wooden booths, sorted by last names, to hand out class schedules and room assignments.
-Freshman panicked and raced back and forth while seniors in her class floated around to socialize, making the courtyard painfully packed.
+Freshmen panicked and raced back and forth while seniors in her class floated around to socialize, making the courtyard painfully packed.
 She nearly lost Leela in the tall body of students, but they both already knew where they were heading.
 They made for the booth for “Z” names in the back.

 “Hi Avery.
-Leela.”
-Ms. Morrison, the staff member at the table, greeted them personally.
+Leela,” Ms. Morrison, the staff member at the table, greeted them personally.
 “How was your summer?”